We have split our FAQs into sections below – please have a read and see if we have already addressed your query.

 There is a detailed pricing list in our Brain Health Handbook which you can download for free.
-On average, the first three months will cost £500 pcm, months 4-6 will cost £400 pcm and thereafter there is a monthly charge of £250 pcm for ongoing monthly contact time and support.
+There is a monthly charge of £600 pcm for ongoing monthly contact time and support.

 Please note that the above prices do not include:

 - Functional testing (except for in the first month, where the fee includes testing)

 - Herbal medicines (usually about £40-50 pcm but depends on each patient)

 - Subscription to the ReCODE computer testing program (essential for managing results, about £60 pcm according to current prices and exchange rate – this service is provided by Dr Bredesen’s team)

 Why is the protocol more expensive to get started than it is to maintain?